Notice; proposed incidental harassment authorization; request for comments.

 Typical operations occurring at the surface include the deployment or towing of mine countermeasures (MCM) equipment, retrieval of equipment, and clearing and monitoring for non-participating vessels.
 As such, the potential exists for a ship to strike a marine mammal while conducting surface operations.
 In an effort to reduce the likelihood of a vessel strike, the mitigation and monitoring measures discussed below would be implemented.

 It is unlikely that activities in non-territorial waters will result in a ship strike because of the nature of the operations and size of the vessels.
 For example, the hours of surface operations take into consideration operation times for multiple vessels during each test event.
-These vessels range in size from small Rigid Hull Inflatable Boat (RHIB) to surface vessels of approximately 128 m (420 ft).
+These vessels range in size from small Rigid Hull Inflatable Boat (RHIB) to surface vessels of approximately 420 feet.
 The majority of these vessels are small RHIBs and medium-sized vessels.
 A large proportion of the timeframe for the Q-20 test events include periods when ships remain stationary within the test site.

 The greatest time spent in transit for tests includes navigation to and from the sites.
 At these times, the Navy follows standard operating procedures (SOPs).
 The captain and other crew members keep watch during ship transits to avoid objects in the water.
-Furthermore, with the implementation of the mitigation and monitoring measures described below, NMFS believes that it is unlikely vessel strikes would occur.
-Consequently, because of the nature of the surface operations and the size of the vessels, the mitigation and monitoring measures developed to minimize or avoid impacts of noise, and the fact that cetaceans typically more vulnerable to ship strikes are not likely to be in the project area, the NMFS concludes that ship strikes are unlikely to occur in the Q-20 study area.
+Furthermore, with the implementation of the proposed mitigation and monitoring measures described below, NMFS believes that it is unlikely vessel strikes would occur.
+Consequently, because of the nature of the surface operations and the size of the vessels, the proposed mitigation and monitoring measures, and the fact that cetaceans typically more vulnerable to ship strikes are not likely to be in the project area, the NMFS concludes that ship strikes are unlikely to occur in the Q-20 Study Area.